beeware/beeware/docs/tutorial/tutorial-5.rst

 ==========

 We've now deployed our application on the web!
 We're now ready to share our application with the rest of the world.
-In `Tutorial 6 <./tutorial-6>`, we'll use Briefcase to publish our application so others can download it.
+In :doc:`Tutorial 6 <./tutorial-6>`, we'll use Briefcase to publish our application so others can download it.